rahul-rajak-nsut/delta-demo/README.md

 # delta-demo
-this is demo for git and github classs
+this is demo for git and github classs. and i am student of nsut